rybafish/rybafish.github.io/customKPIgantt.md

 Must be 'gantt', no other subtypes available yet.

 ### name
-KPI internal name: it will be used internally by the ryba fish, must be unique.
+KPI internal name: it will be used internally, must be unique.

 ### color
 KPI style color in form of #RGB. #F00 - red, #0FF - cyan, etc.